Tom Trbojevic: 2021

 After suffering an off season hamstring injury, Trbojevic missed the first five rounds of the 2021 NRL season returning to the Manly-Warringah side for round 6 and put in a man of the match performance as Manly defeated the Gold Coast 36-0.

 In round 9 of the 2021 NRL season, he played his 100th first grade game and put in a man of the match performance as Manly-Warringah defeated New Zealand Warriors 38-32.

 The following week, he scored another two tries in Manly's 50-6 victory over Brisbane.

 On 30 May, he was selected for game one of the 2021 State of Origin series in which he was man of the match scoring a hat-trick in New South Wales’ 50-6 victory over Queensland.

-In round 15, Trbojevic scored a hat-trick in Manly's 56-24 victory over the Gold Coast.
+In round 15, he scored a hat-trick in Manly's 56-24 victory over the Gold Coast.

 The following week, he scored a second consecutive hat-trick in Manly's 66-0 victory over Canterbury.

-Trbojevic claimed the Wally Lewis Medal after a Origin series.
+He claimed the Wally Lewis Medal after an Origin series.

-In round 20, Trbojevic scored a hat-trick in the battle of the beaches rivalry match against Cronulla with Manly running out 40-22 winners.
+In round 20, he scored a hat-trick in the battle of the beaches rivalry match against Cronulla with Manly running out 40-22 winners.

-In round 22, Trbojevic was involved in an accidental head knock with teammate Jason Saab, and was subsequently rested the following week as a precaution.
+In round 22, he was involved in an accidental head knock with teammate Jason Saab, and was subsequently rested the following week as a precaution.

-In round 24, Trbojevic scored a hat-trick in Manly's 36-18 win over Wooden Spooners Canterbury.
+In round 24, he scored a hat-trick in Manly's 36-18 win over Wooden Spooners Canterbury.

 In the final round of the regular season, Trbojevic scored yet another hat-trick in Manly's 46-18 victory over North Queensland.

-In week two of the 2021 Finals Series, Trbojevic scored two tries in a 42-6 victory over the Sydney Roosters.
+In week two of the 2021 Finals Series, he scored two tries in a 42-6 victory over the Sydney Roosters.

-Ending the season, Trbojevic won the Dally M Medal For Player Of The Year, Roy Bull ‘Best and Fairest’ Award and set a new season record number of tries for Manly, scoring 28 in just 18 games.
+Ending the season, he won the Dally M Medal For Player Of The Year, Roy Bull ‘Best and Fairest’ Award and set a new season record number of tries for Manly, scoring 28 in just 18 games.

-Trbojevic finished 2021 by winning the Brad Fittler Medal as the best NSW player for the 2021 State of Origin series.
+He finished 2021 by winning the Brad Fittler Medal as the best NSW player for the 2021 State of Origin series.